 10. Ryan Paris - La Dolce Vita

 This was a big hit of its time, but I feel Ryan could have done something a lot more ambitious with it, both in terms of the video and his general musical disposition.
 He seems very passive in it.
-Jesus Ryan, live a little, he should have been walking down a piazza with two girls under his arms, smoking a fucking cigarette.
+He should have been walking down a piazza with two girls under his arms, smoking a fucking cigarette.
 At Least.
 In truth, the video is basically the cameraman spying on glamorous women, interposed with Ryan and his fancy waistcoat that he seems to be quite proud of.
 I have no idea what he's doing in Paris though.